 A net profit of at least 8% is necessary if a company is to survive long-term.
 An 8% profit assures the company that it can meet payroll every time.
 It provides a cushion, assuring the company that overhead expenses will be paid even if a job goes south on you, as they will from time to time.

-An 8% profit assures the owner that there will be money to pay all bills.
+An 8% net profit assures the owner that there will be money to pay all bills.
 When a company can’t pay its bills, the owner gets distracted.
 They start making decisions based on emotion instead of logic.
 When that happens, the decision making process in the company goes downhill.
-With an 8% profit, the owner can stop worrying about expenses and focus their attention on how to fine tune and improve their business.
+With at least an 8% net profit, the owner can stop worrying about expenses and focus their attention on how to fine tune and improve their business.
 And they have funds available for additional advertising and other opportunities that arise.

 If you hire sub or specialty contractors to work on your jobs, be sure they are making a net profit from the work.
 If they don’t make a profit on their work, they will soon go away.
 As Odus said in his note to me, “Those of us that hire subs only working for labor should know that we are putting them out of business.”